 The health of the U.S. paper and wood products industry depends on strong export markets.
 Paper and wood products exports account for about 15 percent of the industry’s annual total sales.
 In 2018, the industry’s global exports totaled almost $33 billion.
 This does not include indirect exports such as sales of paper and paperboard packaging materials to domestic industries and agriculture that export their goods.

-AF&PA supports free and fair trade.
-In an increasingly globalized market, it is critical for the U.S. paper and wood products manufacturing industry to achieve unrestricted access to international markets and level the playing field among international competitors by eliminating both tariff and non-tariff barriers.
+The industry’s exports support an estimated 111,000 jobs at pulp, paper and wood products mills and related logging operations in the U.S., with many more jobs in communities where these facilities are located.
+It is critical for the U.S. paper and wood products manufacturing industry to achieve unrestricted access to international markets and to have a level the playing field among international competitors through the elimination of both tariff and non-tariff barriers.